maxschelski/figureflow/docs/api_dataplot_panel.rst

     plot_and_add_stat_annotation

-In addition, several helper functions allow you to set parameters before show_data, look at the data columns, modify the data and get corresponding statistics:
+In addition, several helper functions allow you to set parameters before show_data, look at the data columns, transform the data and get corresponding statistics:

 .. currentmodule:: figureflow.figure_panel.FigurePanel
 .. autosummary::